 A magnified look at a cat tongue reveals the serrated edges that Fluffy uses to clean herself, and rasp meat from bone.

 You’re looking at a 3 mm-wide section of a cat tongue more than a century old.
-David Linstead’s captivating image was a winner in this year’s Wellcome Image Awards, run by the Wellcome Trust, a biomedical charity in London.
+David Linstead’s captivating image was a winner in the 2015 Wellcome Image Awards, run by the Wellcome Trust, a biomedical charity in London.

 The picture is actually a composite of 30 polarized light micrographs, or photographs taken with a digital camera and a microscope.
 A retired cell biologist, Linstead used microscopes professionally as a research tool, and later formed his “hobby addiction” after purchasing one, then another, and still more microscopes on eBay (also his go-to source for specimen-plated slides like this one).
 His particular interest is in combining modern illumination techniques with vintage slides dating from 1860 to 1910, the heyday of slide-making.

 “The original person who made this slide likely had no thought of how it would be used in 100 years’ time,” says Linstead, who estimates that it dates back to the 1890s.
 “But when I saw it, I immediately knew it had great potential.”

 The promise lay in the way the slide was prepared.
 It wasn’t stained, for one, which allowed the cross-section’s true colors to be observed with polarized light—a feature of most cutting-edge microscopes of the Victorian age.
 Those yellow streaks, for instance, are horizontal muscles, and the sparse purple ones are muscles that run vertically.
 (For a closer look, click on image here, and use the zoom-in tool.)